bjoydeep/obs-streaming/ParsingMetrics.md

     - value: `0.010692756633701114`
 - filter out by metric called ALERTS that are in alertstate=firing.

-When you run this initial example, you will see output which looks like as below:
+Concretely, when you run this initial example you will see `only alerts that are firing now` - ie which is happening currently.
+You will see output which looks like as below:
 ```
 Kafka data stream schema -----
 root